Peruvian police arrest Keiko Fujimori in Odebrecht probe

 "She has placed herself at the disposal of the prosecutor's office," said Loza.

-Her arrest comes a week after her 80-year-old father's presidential pardon for crimes against humanity was revoked by a top court.
+Her arrest comes a week after her 80-year-old father's presidential pardon for crimes against humanity was revoked by a top court, which ordered him back to prison.

 Prosecutors have since June been investigating allegations that three former presidents took bribes disguised as campaign funds from Odebrecht, which is at the center of political scandals across Latin America.